Mandurusujithasree/K-MEANS-CLUSTERING/README.md

 # K-MEANS-CLUSTERING
-Clearly defines the Implementation of K-MEANS Clustering
+Clearly defines the Implementation of K-MEANS Clustering , K-MODE Clustering